 Everyone admires having friends who they can trust and depend on through any situation, thick or thin.

-We all have those two to three or gratefully more people within our life who we can count on for any and everything.
 Those who’ve known you since elementary school when you would share your crayons with them, keep who you were crushing on a secret or bringing snacks from the food pantry at home just to trade out.
-And the blessing in keeping those friendships from the times of your childhood, transitioning into your young adult years and helping you through the ropes, encouraging you and always having your back, ignites the progression, into becoming your best self.
+And the blessing in keeping those friendships from the times of your childhood, transitioning into your young adult years and helping you through the ropes, encouraging you and always having your back ignites the progression into becoming your best self.

-Kontrol are admiring some of the best on-screen friendship we’ve witnessed in TV series history, and the qualities that implemented a sense of true brother and sisterhood.
+Kontrol is admiring some of the best on-screen friendship we’ve witnessed in TV series history, and the qualities that implemented a sense of true brother and sisterhood.

 Dwayne Wayne and Ron Johnson ‘A Different World’

 The O.G. bromance that graced our TV screens.
 Dwayne and Ron were complete opposites if we’re talking, intellectually.
-But their sense of humor and goofball, ladies man mystique was something they shared, all too well.
-Dwayne was more focused on his studies, more of the commitment type and considered feelings other than his own, as Ron was more of the “one is never enough type,” the go-getter of many moves rather there was a plan or not.
+But their sense of humor and goofball, ladies man mystique was something they shared all too well.
+Dwayne was more focused on his studies, more of the commitment type and considered feelings other than his own, as Ron was more of the “one is never enough” type, the go-getter of many moves rather there was a plan or not.
 But these two balanced each other out, they weren’t afraid to check one another on account of the dumb decisions they would make, knowing that they both hadn’t completed matured yet.
-From being roommates, to eventually breaking away from one another to pursue the dreams of a ambitious man or for the sake of love, these two needed each other to become the best, man.
+From being roommates, to eventually breaking away from one another to pursue the dreams of an ambitious man or for the sake of love, these two needed each other to become the best man.
 Also being the best of buds off-screen could be a factor of this strong brotherhood and for the record, best-dressed duo.

 ‘Living Single’ Squad